 Advantage Rent A Car

-Often associated with the lowest prices for rental cars, Advantage Rent A Car is one of the most scorned car rental companies on Consumer Affairs.
+Often associated with the lowest prices for rental cars, Advantage Rent A Car is one of the worst car rental companies as rated by those on Consumer Affairs.
 Additionally, the Better Business Bureau gave this rental car company an “F” grade with seven negative reviews and nearly 500 consumer complaints.

 Among the most common complaints against Advantage Rent A Car is the addition of collision damage waiver (CDW) fees without proper explanation to the customer.
-Many customers claim they verbally requested to decline CDW policies because their credit cards or travel insurance policies cover damages or loss to rental cars.
+Many customers claim they verbally requested to decline CDW policies because their credit cards or travel insurance policies cover damages or loss to rental cars, just to have it added later.
 When it comes to signing the agreement, travelers accuse the agents of misrepresenting approvals or denials, resulting in additional charges.

 03 of 07